slideshow-s9/slideshow-s9.github.io/talks/webfeeds.md

 * Reading Web Feeds in Ruby  - `RSS::Rss`
 * Reading Web Feeds in Ruby  - `RSS::Atom::Feed`
 * Who Cares?
 Let's Normalize - A Web Feed is a Web Feed is a Web Feed
+* Planet Feed Reader in 20 Lines of Ruby
+* Production-Ready?
+Real-World World Feed Reader?
+* `planet.rb` - Using the Pluto Gem w/ Sinatra